EmlynC/flock_interview/README.md

 ## What assumptions did you have to make?

 I've assumed that the latest copy of the data is canonical, and I've not made any checks to see whether the data is corrupt.
 If the status code is 200, then I assume it's legitimate data.

 ## Which technologies did you choose?
 Why?

-My constraints was an hour of my time to get a fully working program, so I chose Python and Flask as I'm most familiar with these having architected and built an API at `https://api.felix.com` on this framework.
-They are my go to tools during hackathons, and I know them very well.
+My constraints was an hour of my time to get a fully working program, so I chose Python and Flask as I'm most familiar with these having most recently architected and built an API at `https://api.felix.com` on this framework.
+They are my go to tools during hackathons, and I know them well.

 As a lanaguge, Python is strongly typed while not requiring type annotations, it has a 'truthy' behaviour to empty containers (lists,